amruta-gh/MRSS/README.md

 - MRSS is HIPAA compliant software application that simplifies the way patient’s charts are managed in the doctor's office.
 - Benefits of MRSS Software are:
-a.
-Enable the reduction of the number of charts and filing cabinets in a doctor’s office.
+1. Enable the reduction of the number of charts and filing cabinets in a doctor’s office.
-b.
-Physicians can spend more time with their patients and less time on documentation.
+2. Physicians can spend more time with their patients and less time on documentation.
-c.
-Can help reduce errors through better documentation and alerts.
+3. Can help reduce errors through better documentation and alerts.
 MRSS eliminates the task of looking for filing charts.
-d.
-Can help physician’s speed up medication refills.
+4. Can help physician’s speed up medication refills.
-e.
-Aid in the management of reports and images such as doctor reports, labs, x-rays etc.
+5. Aid in the management of reports and images such as doctor reports, labs, x-rays etc.
-f.
-Provide for secure data due to HIPAA laws; only doctors and patients can access specific patient information.
+6. Provide for secure data due to HIPAA laws; only doctors and patients can access specific patient information.

 # Installation